How to Organize Kitchen Drawers: Simple Steps That Actually Work

 I followed the same procedure I used on the other drawers: the “remove-vacuumn-clean-new-liner” process.
 The pot lid drawers look and function so much better.

 I gained space: I added one of our pasta pots and a few saucepans.
-There was even room for a stainless container and our knife sharper.
+There was even room for a stainless container and our knife sharpener.

-This entire organization of kitchen drawers took parts of three days.
+This entire organization of kitchen drawers took place over three days.
 It was so worth the time.

 Do you need a few supplies to help you organize your kitchen drawers?
 Check out these supplies.

-I love looking at our pretty new organized kitchen drawers.
+I love looking at our pretty, newly organized kitchen drawers.

 - The drawers are clean of crumbs and sticky residue.

-- Pretty new liners that stay put, but can easily removed for cleaning, if necessary.
+- Pretty new liners that stay put but can be easily removed for cleaning if needed.

-- By removing unused items, I was able to gain space to rearrange needed items.
+- By removing unused items, I gained space to rearrange the needed ones.

 - I now have a more efficient arrangement.